 Constance Y. Brown

-She received a bachelor of science degree cum laude from Morgan State University and a master’s degree in education from the University of Maryland.
+Constance was born of humble beginnings in St. Mary’s County, Maryland during the Great Depression years.
+She was the daughter of Stephen and Mary Yates Young.
+In 1940 her father was a laborer working on road construction.
+Constance was living with her parents and one cousin two years older than her.
+She received a Bachelor of Science degree cum laude from Morgan State University and a master’s degree in education from the University of Maryland.
 She was active in the Phi Omega Chapter of Alpha Kappa Alpha sorority and became a founder and organizing member of the Glen Burnie, Omicron Gamma Omega Chapter.

-In addition to holding the leadership role at the Anne Arundel County NAACP chapter, at the state level, she was appointed director of branches in 1968 and director of administration in 1970.
+In addition to holding the leadership role at the Anne Arundel County NAACP chapter, at the state level she was appointed director of branches in 1968 and director of administration in 1970.
 Her many positions within the NAACP during her lifetime showed her commitment to the African American community.
 At her inauguration meeting as president of the NAACP’s Anne Arundel County chapter meeting, she said “The NAACP is a crisis organization.
 We must be alert to the demands of the community.”

 Mrs. Johnson died unexpectedly of a heart attack in 1997.
 She is buried in Leonardtown, St. Mary’s County, where her life began.